trilom/serverless-latest-layer-version/README.md

 ## Changelog

+#### 1.0.5

+- Fix bug so that this plugin can coexist with [serverless-psuedo-parameters](https://www.npmjs.com/package/serverless-pseudo-parameters)

 #### 1.0.3

 - Fixed a bug that cause plugin failure when there's no any `Resources` field exists on the `serverless.yml` (#1, Thanks to [@falaa](https://github.com/falaa))